Probate Litigation & Legal Concerns

 - Challenges to the validity of a will;

-- Suits regarding the wording or construction of wills and trusts;
+- Suits regarding the construction or interpretation of wills and trusts;

 - Suits brought to terminate a trust because the trust’s purpose has become impracticable; and

-- Suits by beneficiaries against a fiduciary for failing to act in accordance with the law or a legal document.
+- Suits by beneficiaries against a fiduciary, such as an executor or trustee, for failing to act in accordance with the law or a legal document.